 The Ealing Advice Service is a tailored service for the residents of Ealing.
 We provide generalist advice service for residents of the London Borough of Ealing.

 The service provides free, high quality advice and assistance in social welfare law across a range of areas including welfare benefits, landlord & tenant, homelessness, debt, employment, family and immigration.

-We also run a telephone advice line where we will be able to give you preliminary advice and signpost you to organisations which will be better equipped to deal with any problems you have.
+We also run a telephone advice line where our volunteers are able to give you preliminary advice and signpost you to organisations which will be better equipped to deal with any problems you have.

-Our advice line number is 03000 12 54 64 and our advice navigators are available to give preliminary advice on a range of issues.
+Our advice line number is 03000 12 54 64 and our volunteer advisers are available to give preliminary advice on a range of issues.
 We provide specialist assistance to court or tribunal level in welfare benefits, employment, and housing.

 We do offer face to face service at various outreach community venues around the borough of Ealing.
 Access to the appointments is prioritised for queries involving one or more of the following factors client vulnerability , seriousness of the issues and the possibility of achieving a positive outcome.
-In all cases we expect clients to take an active role themselves.
+In all cases we expect clients to take an active role to resolve the issues.

 Comments Complaints and Compliments

 The Service is funded by London Borough of Ealing, but is entirely independent.
 The Ealing Advice Service is a consortium of charities working in partnership to deliver advice, guidance and information to residents of the borough of Ealing, since April 2019 Mencap has been acting as the lead partner.